 Co-op Debt-to-income ratioCo-op Debt-to-income ratio

 To ensure that the co-op remains sustainable, the board requires that all buyers keep up with payments.
 This makes your debt-to-income ratio just as important in calculating your finances.
 The typical ratio required by most co-ops is between 25-30%.
-There will be exceptions to this, as mentioned above if you have many liquid assets.
-Board members will also take into account your employment record and multi-year income history.
+As mentioned above, there will be exceptions to this if you have many liquid assets.
+Board members will also consider your employment record and multi-year income history.
 They like to see a record of consistent employment and a steadily increasing income.

 When self-employed, this could become a problem.
 In that case, you’ll most likely need at least three years of tax returns along with a notarized letter from your account for the board to see whether your income has gone up or down in that time.
 Coop boards may also take into account your earning potential.
 If your current income does not match the board’s requirements or your assets aren’t enough, but you can demonstrate the increased income’s potential, they may make an exception.
-In such a case, the board may request a year’s maintenance to be held in escrow.
+The board may request a year’s maintenance to be held in escrow in such a case.

 Calculating the debt-to-income ratioCalculating the debt-to-income ratio